florisweb/ElektroLumen/home/README.md

 ### Linked Variables
-NI - '[STATE' + index + ']': Returns the value on that index of the devices state NI - '[ROWS_GETPROP' + index + ']': Returns an array of all the index-th properties of all the rows NI - '[ROWS_LATEST]': Returns the latest row
+NI - '[STATE' + index + ']': Returns the value on that index of the devices state NI - '[DATA_COLUMN' + index + ']': Returns an array of all the index-th items of all the rows NI - '[ROWS_LATEST]': Returns the latest row